whataboutpets/minimal-mistakes/_posts/cats/2019-02-19-how-to-get-rid-of-cat-allergies.md

 To put it another way:

-They can contain [13 times](https://vet.osu.edu/sites/vet.osu.edu/files/legacy/documents/pdf/education/mph-vph/allergic%20to%20your%20cat.pdf){:target="_blank"} more cat allergens than smooth floors.
+They can contain [13 times](https://vet.osu.edu/sites/vet.osu.edu/files/legacy/documents/pdf/education/mph-vph/allergic%20to%20your%20cat.pdf){:target="_blank" rel="noopener"} more cat allergens than smooth floors.

 But if you're serious about reducing cat allergies: